Indian Ocean

 Crab Shack at Finolhu Resort

-A 20-minute stroll or 5-minute boat ride, the Crab Shack is at the end of a sandbank.
+A 20-minute stroll or five minute boat ride, the Crab Shack is at the end of a sandbank.
 With wooden planks and palm thatch, this is a relaxed and delicious dining choice.

 Baa Atoll

-An UNESCO World Biosphere Reserve resplendent with marine life, Baa Atoll is the place to snorkel with the manta rays and whale sharks.
-The atoll’s glittering jewel is undoubtedly the famous Hanifaru Bay where the world’s largest gathering of manta rays can be witnessed.
+A UNESCO World Biosphere Reserve, Baa Atoll is teeming with marine life.
+Snorkel with manta rays and whale sharks, especially in Hanifaru Bay – home to the world’s largest gathering of manta rays during feeding season

 map pinUNESCO site